Cadence: Evaded cadence

-An evaded cadence moves from a dominant seventh third inversion chord (V) to a first inversion tonic chord (I).
-Because the seventh must fall stepwise, it forces the cadence to resolve to the less stable first inversion chord.
-To achieve this, a root position V usually changes to a V right before resolution, thereby "evading" the cadence.
-(See also inverted cadence below.)
+An evaded cadence (a subtype of the inverted IAC) moves from a dominant seventh third inversion chord (V) to a first inversion tonic chord (I).
+Because the seventh of the dominant chord must fall stepwise to the third of the tonic chord, it forces the cadence to resolve to the less stable first inversion chord.
+To achieve this, a root position V usually changes to a V right before resolution, thereby "evading" the root-position I chord that would usually follow a root-position V. (See also inverted cadence below.)